 He participated in two documentaries about his life and spoke candidly about the things he did and why.
 He claimed to have killed the notoriously corrupt Jimmy Hoffa, for which he was paid $40,000.

-In a TV interview done from prison, he said, “I’ve never felt sorry for anything I’ve done,” before adding, “Other than hurting my family.
+In a TV interview from prison, he said, “I’ve never felt sorry for anything I’ve done.
+Other than hurting my family.
 I do want my family to forgive me.”

-After 25 years in prison, Kuklinski’s health started deteriating.
-In 2005, he was diagnosed incurable inflammation of the blood vessels.

-Richard Kuklinski was eventually transferred to the hospital where Barbara would go to see him one last time.
+After 25 years in prison, Kuklinski’s health started deteriorating.
+In 2005, he was diagnosed with incurable inflammation of the blood vessels and eventually transferred to the hospital, where Barbara would go to see him one last time.

-In and out of consciousness, in a moment of wake, he asked doctors to revive him if he should flatline.
+In and out of consciousness, in a moment of clarity, Kuklinski asked doctors to revive him if he should flatline.

-Richard Kuklinski died on March 5, 2006.
+Richard Kuklinski, the infamous Iceman Killer, died on March 5, 2006.